IDEAS OF HOW TO GET INVOLVED

 - Arrange a natural tourism event – a wildlife or countryside walk, pond dipping, squirrel seeking, bat walk, special dark skies experience

-- Re-enact something from Northumbrian history
+- Re-enact something from Northumbrian history in your home!

 - Put Northumbrian flags on your vehicles